-With this architecture, the back-end server views the client's request as originating from the Traffic Manager, not from the remote client.
+With this architecture, the back-end server views the client's request as originating from the Traffic Manager machine, not from the remote client.
 This can be a disadvantage if the back-end server performs access control based on the client's IP address, or if the server wishes to log the remote IP address.
-This can often be worked around by performing the access control or logging functions on the Traffic Manager itself, or by making use of the "X-Forwarded-For" or "X-Cluster-Client-Ip" headers that the Traffic Manager can insert into every HTTP connection to identify the client's IP address.
+This can often be worked around by performing the access control or logging functions on the Traffic Manager itself, or by making use of the "X-Cluster-Client-Ip" header that the Traffic Manager inserts into every HTTP connection to identify the client's IP address.